 You can’t always shoot under par in golf, much less life.
 Sam Weinman knows this as well as anyone.
 But the Golf Digest editor and self-confessed “mediocre golfer” wasn’t entirely sure how to guide his 2 sons through their losses in sports … and everything else.
 So he decided to mine advice from a cast of athletes, politicians, executives, and others who’ve lost spectacularly.
 Prodigiously.
 Really, these are people who suffered defeats so embarrassing they qualify as history-making.

 In Win At Losing, everyone from Greg Norman to Michael Dukakis talk about their stunning defeats, how they handled them, and yes, their surprising upsides.
-Because if anyone can help you talk to your kids about how to get through crushing tryouts, auditions, and other punishing moments of childhood — it’s the guy who missed a 4-foot putt with millions of dollars on the line.
+Because if anyone can help you talk to — and motivate — your children about how to get through crushing tryouts, auditions, and other punishing moments of childhood — it’s the guy who missed a 4-foot putt with millions of dollars on the line.

 Being Terrible Is Its Own Valuable Lesson